 “You mean he’s a governor and a general?
 Sounds like he’s one busy person.”

 No, that’s just his title (and you got the gender pronoun correct since this guy currently holds the position).
-But the governor general is just the head of state for Canada; the limo is his as long as The Queen lets him ride it, although she does take the keys back on important Canadian occasions such as this one.
+But the governor general is just the head of state for Canada; the limo is his for as long as The Queen lets him ride it, although she does take back those keys on important Canadian occasions such as, say, this one.